jonathanritson42/XARlabsTestTask/README.md

 Calculate normals to get correct lighting
 Create the material and specify to use the URP shader.
 Test end result by entering play mode.

+Task 2 Process

+Created new scene.
+Duplicated existing mesh creation.
+Realised that a base class would be benificial as both mesh generation use similar code.
+Added colour and position values to newly generated object.